 4. The company has a coordinated web presence to ensure a consistent face to stakeholders.
 Coordinating your web presence is also the best way to get control of your marketing communication that may have become too decentralized.

-So we start the snow ball and begin having 6-12 "touches" with your brand messaging to provide you with more loyal customers, and start to see more respect and recognition for your firm.
-Because your brand is now readily visible you will want to show why its better and having a driven brand you will be able to clearly differentiate from your competitors.
+We start the snowball by getting 6-12 "touches" with your brand messaging.
+It provides you with more loyal customers, and you'll start to see more respect and recognition for your firm.
+Because your brand is now readily visible, you will want to show why it's better.
+Having a driven brand will make it that much easier to differentiate yourself from your competitors.
 Now we are really gaining momentum as we continue to roll the metaphorical snowball.
-Your message is now strong enough that your customers like and recognize your brand, and your customers are becoming brand promoters.
-Promoters will want to share your brand and content so you make it easy for them to share.
-The customers that love you will be passing your branding message to acquaintances that need your services and even raving about your services.
+Your message is now strong enough that your customers like and recognize your brand.
+Your customers are becoming brand promoters.
+Promoters will want to share your brand and content, so you make it easy for them to share.
+The customers that love you will rave and brag about your services, passing your branding message to acquaintances who are also in need of your services.